mtgjson/mtgjson-website/docs/README.md

 ::: tip Eric - Documentation Developer
 ![avatar](/images/avatar-eric.gif "Eric")
-Eric is a conceptualizer that loves Open Source Software and Cerivdae.
+Eric is a conceptualizer that loves Open Source Software and Cervidae.
 When he's not delving into any code he can find, he enjoys watching 'B'-rated horror movies, camping, and hiking.
 :::

 ## Contributing